 Intensive Arabic Language courses (ALIN) are part of the Arabic Language Institute's program.
 Students must register for a minimum of twelve program credit hours per semester.
 All courses are taken for grades, and program credit is awarded as indicated at the end of each course listing.
-Students may receive up to nine undergraduate credits from AUC by petitioning the director of the program.
+Qualified undergraduate students may receive up to 12 undergraduate credits in the fall and spring semesters from AUC, except for elementary undergraduate students who can receive up to 10 credit hours.
+Summer students can receive up to six credit hours.
 (See "Non-degree Academic Regulations" for transfers of credit to other universities.)